This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 If you are a beginner freelance writer, establishing credibility might be difficult to do.

-But, for the first few months, work really hard on building credibility.
-For example, write for known blogs or websites, try for a viral post or get a few of your posts ranked high on Google.
+But, for the first few months, work hard on building credibility.
+For example, write for known blogs or websites, try for a viral post, or get a few of your posts ranked high on Google.

-The more clients you work with, the easier it would get for you to build credibility.
+The more clients you work with, the easier it will get for you to build credibility.

 Always follow up with your pitches.

 Businesses are busy and there is a chance they missed your email.
-After 7 days of sending your first email, send a short follow up.
+After 7 days of having sent your first email, send a short follow up.